adamiturabi/arabic-tutorial-book/docs/index.md

 ![](Learn-Standard-Arabic_files/figure-html/unnamed-chunk-32-1.png)<!-- -->

-"The tree: its branches are many."
+"The tree: its branches are long."

 In these kinds of sandwiches, the subject introduces a topic, and the information is itself a sentence which comments on the topic/subject.
 We have, in fact, already seen sentences like this in section\ \@ref(past-verbs-order-of-words), when we take a verbal sentence and convert it to a subject-information sentence.
 This is the example we discussed there: